mixxxdj/manual/source/chapters/microphones.rst

 You must use the same sample rate and audio buffer size in the measurement program as you do in Mixxx for the measurement to be accurate.
 If you decide to change the sample rate or buffer size you use with Mixxx, you will need to remeasure your round trip latency to have your microphone inputs aligned in your recorded and broadcasted mixes.

 .. warning:: Make sure direct monitoring is *not* :ref:`activated on your
-             audio interface <microphones-activate-direct-monitoring>` while you
+             audio interface <microphones-activate-direct-monitoring>` while
-             are measuring the round trip latency or you will not get an accurate measurement.
+             you are measuring the round trip latency or you will not get an accurate measurement.

-Copy the round trip latency time in milliseconds into the :guilabel:`Microphone Latency Compensation` option in the :guilabel:`Sound Hardware` section of Mixxx's Preferences.
-Refer to the :ref:`microphones-latency-compensation` section above for more detailed setup instructions.
+.. _microphones-configure-latency-compensation:

+Configuring Latency Compensation
+""""""""""""""""""""""""""""""""
+#.
+Before opening Mixxx, :ref:`measure the round trip latency
+   <microphones-measure-round-trip-latency>`.
+#.
+Open Mixxx.
+#.
+Open :menuselection:`Preferences --> Sound Hardware`.
+#.
+Click the :guilabel:`Input` tab.
+#.
+Select the audio interface input(s) for the :guilabel:`Microphone 1-4`
+   inputs.
+Select a single mono channel for each Microphone input unless you are using stereo microphones.
+#.
+For the :guilabel:`Microphone Monitor Mode` option, select :guilabel:`Direct
+   monitor (recording and broadcasting only)`.
+#.
+Enter the measured round trip latency in millseceonds for the
+   :guilabel:`Microphone Latency Compensation` option.
+#.
+Click the :guilabel:`Apply` button.
+#.
+Click the :guilabel:`OK` button.
+#. :ref:`Activate direct monitoring on your audio interface.
+   <microphones-activate-direct-monitoring>`
+#.
+Click the :guilabel:`Mics` button in the main Mixxx window to show the
+   microphone controls.
+#.
+Click the :guilabel:`Talk` button when you are using the microphone.
+   Mixxx will not record or broadcast your microphone if the :guilabel:`Talk` button is not active.
+However, you will still hear the microphone in your main output because the microphone is mixed by your
+   audio interface, not Mixxx.
+You may leave the :guilabel:`Talk` button on to ensure you do not forget it, but this will record and broadcast background noise when you are not actively using the microphone.
+#.
+Adjust the microphone volume with the input gain knob on your audio
+   interface.
+Do not adjust the microphone gain in Mixxx.
+If you do, the relative volume of the mics and music will be different in your recorded and broadcasted mixes compared to what you hear out of your audio interface.

 .. _microphones-activate-direct-monitoring: